 You can find well-priced TVs at this size that offer most of the performance of high-end models without such a large premium.

-For something a bit more accessible, go for the Sony XBR75X900E 4k LED TV.
-It features a simplified version of the full array local dimming found on the expensive Z9D.
+For something a bit more accessible, we recommend the Sony XBR75X900E 4k LED TV.
+It's a very similar TV to the Sony X940E above, but with less local dimming zones.

 Best Budget 70-75 inch TV

 For even cheaper, 70-75 inch TVs are surprisingly good value.
-They can't get as bright or have as many colors but offer good performances for normal content.
+They can't get as bright or have as many colors but offer good performance for normal content.

 Our recommendations above are what we think are currently the best 70-75 inch 4k TVs to buy for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).